 A wall is just a wall and nothing more at all.
 It can be broken down.

-Elizabeth Adetiba is a soon-to-be alumna of the University of Chicago where she studies political science and human rights.
+Elizabeth Adetiba is freelance writer based in New York.
 Her writing has appeared in The Huffington Post, Fusion, The Black Youth Project, and SB Nation.

 if you like this, check out:

 - “It Is the Young People Who Will Free Us”: Resisting Militarized Violence, from Honduras to Chicago

 - Celebrate the 40th Birthday of the Combahee River Collective Statement

 - Jerry Brown Lashes Out at COP23 Climate Protesters: “Let’s Put You in the Ground”

 - Alias Grace Is Even More Relevant to Trump’s America Than The Handmaid’s Tale